puppetlabs/puppetlabs-apache/README.md

 Pass a template of custom configuration to be placed at the bottom of the vhost configuration.

+#####`custom_fragment_params`

+Pass a hash of paramters for the custom fragment to use.
+The custom fragment template running in the scope of apache::vhost which makes this important since Puppet 3.x and up no longer support dynamic variable lookup.

 #####`default_vhost`

 Sets a given `apache::vhost` as the default to serve requests that do not match any other `apache::vhost` definitions.
 The default value is 'false'.